Fliplet/fliplet-cli/docs/API/core/app-actions.md

 });
 ```

+<p class="quote">Rate limiting: please note that app actions are rate limited and can run <strong>up to 60 times per minute for the entire app</strong>.
+The limit does not apply to scheduled tasks.
+Please get in touch with our team for more details.</p>

-Please note that app actions do not save their result in the produced log entry when running on-demand.
+As a further note, app actions do not save their result in the produced log entry when running on-demand.

 ---